Why SenseBallGet ready for tomorrow’s game !

 What should we concentrate on for “The Future Game”?

-• Clarity and vision to foresee what they are going to do next.
+• Clarity and vision to foresee what will happen next.
 The game is played two steps ahead.

-• The awareness and creation of time and space must become priorities in our coaching task with young players.
+• The awareness and creation of time and space must become priorities in our coaching of young players.

-• Releasing the ball precisely and instantly over varying distances using both feet will be critical.
+• The release of the ball precisely and instantly over varying distances using both feet will be critical.

 • The ability to receive the ball and exchange passes while moving at optimum speed.

-Several keywords for the football of the future are: excellent ball skills, faster decision-making, precise passing and dribbling with both feet, playing in crowded areas, moving at optimum speed.
+Several concepts for the football of the future are excellent ball skills, faster decision-making, precise passing and dribbling with both feet, playing in crowded areas, moving at optimum speed.